Grado Cable Adapter

 All prices include shipping to you.
 If you want us to do the installation, you’ll have to send them to us (contact me for details, email on the top right of the page).

 Let me apologize to the people outside the USA: I am based in New Zealand and I am bothered tremendously when I come across something that favours those based in the US, I know how you feel.
-But as many of my clients are from the US, I first focused on this market and I found a partner who offered to provide this service.
+But as many of my clients are from the US, I first focused on this market and I found a partner who offered to provide the installation service.

 I am looking for a similar collaborator based somewhere in Europe, to service that market.
 Email me if you are interested.